 The digital edition of The Australian Financial Review is an interactive and searchable full colour replica newspaper of today's and back issues of the printed edition.
 The AFR reports news from business, finance, investment and politics.
 It is published Monday to Saturday.

-The archive includes all issues back to 2015.
+The archive includes all issues from the past three years.
 The collection is fully searchable.
 You can save articles for later reading, translate into different languages or have them read to you.

 Try out this evolving website to search the full text of digitised Australian newspapers and view scans of each page.
 A great resource for history buffs and genealogists.
 The National Library's Australian Newspapers Digitisation Program has so far digitised over 21 million pages.
 This includes all issues of The West Australian up to 1954 along with its nineteenth-century predecessors, the Perth Gazette and the West Australian Times.
 Also, the Sunday Times up to 1954.
 Recently, all issues of the Australian Women's Weekly between 1933 and 1982 were added.
 Read more about the project and the newspapers currently included.